The geometry of domains with negatively pinched K\"ahler metrics: Normal families of K a hler metrics

 We will use the following theorem of D. Wu and S.T.
 Yau.

-\begin{theorem} \cite[Theorem 9]{WY17} Let $(M,\omega)$ be a complete K{\"a}hler manifold of complex dimension $d$.
-The manifold $(M,\omega)$ has quasi-bounded geometry if and only if for every integer $q \geq 0$, there exists a constant $C_q > 0$ such that the curvature tensor $R(\omega)$ of $\omega$ satisfies
+\begin{theorem} \cite[Theorem 9]{WY17} Let $(M,g)$ be a complete K{\"a}hler manifold of complex dimension $d$.
+Then $(M,g)$ has quasi-bounded geometry if and only if for every integer $q \geq 0$ there exists a constant $C_q > 0$ such that the curvature tensor $R(g)$ of $g$ satisfies